vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 - Unregister: Removes asset from Asset Registry

 With eUSD’s prime basket of collateral defined, anyone can deposit the required collateral tokens (i.e., saUSDC, saUSDT, cUSDC, cUSDT) to issue eUSD and conversely, deposit eUSD to redeem the collateral tokens.

-### eUSD Basket Rebalancing

-The capitalization and backing of eUSD can be characterized by [two distinct states](https://reserve.org/en/protocol/protocol_operations/?search=redeem#s-result):

-- **Fully collateralized**: the [Backing Manager](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#code) contract holds the right balance of the collateral tokens to offer 100% redeemability.
-- **Fully funded**: there is the right amount of value, but not necessarily the right amount of collateral to offer 100% redeemability.

-While the Reserve Protocol aims to be fully collateralized at all times, it won’t always be.
-For example, if governance decides to change the collateral basket or, in cases of market volatility (see USDC depeg scenario above), emergency collateral has to be swapped in as the defaulting collateral is auctioned off. eUSD may be fully funded (right amount of value), but not be fully collateralized (right amount of collateral tokens).
-When not fully collateralized, the protocol will attempt to sell off the excess asset until the system is either fully collateralized or RSR is required to recapitalize the system.

 ### Stablecoin Peg Mechanisms